Loading

 AWS Lambda Function Policy Updated to Allow Public Invocation

 Identifies when an AWS Lambda function policy is updated to allow public invocation.
-This rule specifically looks for the AddPermission API call with the Principal set to * which allows any AWS account to invoke the Lambda function.
-Adversaries may abuse this permission to create a backdoor in the Lambda function that allows them to execute arbitrary code.
+This rule detects use of the AddPermission API where the Principal is set to "*", enabling any AWS account to invoke the function.
+Adversaries may abuse this configuration to establish persistence, create a covert execution path, or operate a function as an unauthenticated backdoor.
+Public invocation is rarely required outside very specific workloads and should be considered high-risk when performed unexpectedly.

-Rule type: query
+Rule type: eql

 Rule indices: